mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 a = {key:value for key, value in original.items()}
 ```

-The simple one-line code using list comprehension(or dictionary comprehension for this case) is quite easy to read, but you should be aware to not make it overly complicated since it will also become difficult to understand.
-Normally, expressions should not exceed two.
+The simple one-line code using list comprehension(or dictionary comprehension, for this case) is relatively easy to read.
+Still, you should be aware not to make it overly complicated since it will also become challenging to understand.
+Typically, expressions should not exceed two.

 ### Generator

-Generator is an old Python function added in Python version 2.2 in 2001.
-It is a routine form that can control the iteration of loops.
-For example, let's say we write a program that makes and calculates a hundred-million numbers according a certain rule.
+The generator is an old Python function added in Python version 2.2 in 2001.
+It is a standard form that can control the iteration of loops.
+For example, let's say we write a program that makes and calculates a hundred million numbers according to a particular rule.
 In this case, without a generator, we should have somewhere in memory the hundred-million numbers.
-However if we use the generator, we can only create a generator and create the numbers whenever needed.
-If about a hundred is used out of the hundred million, the gap will be much greater.
+However, if we use the generator, we can only create a generator and make the numbers whenever needed.
+The gap will be much more significant if about a hundred is used out of the hundred million.

 You can use the yield expression to return a generator.
 A function returns a value and closes if we use a return expression.
-However if we use yield, the function returns the value up to the point of the expression and continues to be processed until the end of the function.
-Of course in the following code since there is no ending condition for while True, the function can continue to return values
+However, if we use yield, the function returns the weight up to the point of the expression and continues to be processed until the end of the function.
+Of course, in the following code, since there is no ending condition for while True, the function can continue to return values

 ```python